quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 split into separate events (for example `spin_bit_updated` or `connection_id_updated` for QUIC).

-Finally, we have typically refrained from adding additional state change events if those state changes can be directly inferred from data on the wire (for example flow control limit changes) if the implementation is bug-free and spec-compliant.
+Finally, logging additional state change events, if those state changes can be directly inferred from data on the wire (for example flow control limit changes) is typically avoided, if the implementation is bug-free and spec-compliant.
 Exceptions have been made for common events that benefit from being easily identifiable or individually logged (for example `packets_acked`).